jdhitsolutions/PSProjectStatus/README.md

 ![psproject methods](images/psproject-methods.png)

 Invoke the methods that apply to your project.
-You need to invoke the `Save()` method to commit the changes to disk.
+You need to invoke the `Save()` method to commit the changes to the JSON file.

 ```powershell
 $p.RefreshComputer()